LivingWithBugs Logo

 Beetles in Wood Floors

-- Sometimes watchful waiting is best -
+- Sometimes just "watchful waiting" is best -

 Jack DeAngelis, PhD